meshachadoe/HomeUp/README.md

 ```

 ### Running the project
+Both frontend and backend must be running simultaneously!

-To run the backend:
+Open up a terminal and run the backend:
 ```
 cd HomeUp/backend
 npm start
 ```

-To run the frontend:
+While the backend is running, open up another terminal to run the frontend:
 ```
 cd HomeUp/client
 npm start